z4f1r0v/zafirov.me/content/posts/challenges.md

 The first OCR took me to the hills of Oslo where I had to go up and down a hilly terrain with a denivelation of probably 700-1000 m several times capping it off with a run up a ski slope.
 Then I did a half-marathon which took place in the streets of Copenhagen.
-It started off bad as my new fitness tracker had mislead me with my pace in the month leading up to the race.
+It started off bad as my new fitness tracker had misled me with my pace in the month leading up to the race.
 I started far too fast, ended up burning out and having to suffer for it all the way until the last quarter of the race.
 And in the end there was a thunderstorm with hail.
 And I lost my wireless headphones.
 And I had to change in a muddy field with rain pouring on me.